Constellation-Labs/euclid-development-environment/README.md

 After understanding the folder structure, we can start build our containers.

-*NOTE: Make sure to fill your GITHUB_TOKEN on hydra.cfg file before start*
+*NOTE: Make sure to fill your GITHUB_TOKEN on hydra.cfg.json file before start*

 Move your terminal to directory `/scripts`, home of the `hydra` script.